peachcrumb/traffic-cams-cv/README.md

 If the results are unsatisfactory, go back and adjust your model or data and monitor the training process for any issues, such as overfitting or underfitting.

 9. Make Changes as Needed
-AI model training is an iterative process.
 Based on the performance of your model, you may need to:
 * Increase the dataset size: Gather more data or use data augmentation to ensure your model can generalize well.
 * Tweak parameters: Adjust learning rates, batch sizes, or other model hyperparameters.
 * Use transfer learning: Fine-tune a pre-trained model with your own data to improve performance on a specific task.